dtm2451/dittoSeq/README.md

 Additionally, contains import functions for [Demuxlet](https://github.com/statgen/demuxlet) cell annotations as Mux-seq datasets often consist of side-by-side bulk and single-cell RNAseq.
 (If you would like a pipeline for extraction of genotypes from bulk RNAseq to enable Demuxlet-calling of single-cell RNAseq, shoot me an email.)

-Extends the visualization functionality of the widely used Seurat package, and allows generation of similar figures from bulk RNA sequencing data.
+Extends the visualization functionality of the widely used Seurat package, and allows generation of similar figures from alternatively encoded single-cell data, or bulk RNA sequencing data.
 Thus, it enables analysis of single cell and bulk data side-by-side.

 NOTE: I use this package daily, and am constantly coming up with new ideas for tweaks and additional utility myself.
 To report errors, give feedback, or suggest new features, you can do so either through [github](https://github.com/dtm2451/DittoSeq/issues), or by email at <daniel.bunis@ucsf.edu>.